-The expected loss rates are based on the payment profiles of sales over a period of 24 months before 31 January 2024 and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a period of 24 months before 31 January 2025 and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors.
-The Group has identified the inflation rate of Malaysia and Bank Negara Malaysia overnight policy rate (2023: unemployment rate of Malaysia and Malaysian Consumer Price Index) to be the most relevant factor, and accordingly adjusts the historical loss rates based on expected changes in this factor.
+The Group has identified the production price index (2024: inflation rate of Malaysia and Bank Negara Malaysia overnight policy rate) to be the most relevant factor, and accordingly adjusts the historical loss rates based on expected changes in this factor.